 Nubs informs me later that they decided not to do anything to me because my remarks weren’t aimed directly or solely at a head.
 Nubs also shares with me that he advocated on my behalf.

 He then tries to convince me he really does respect women, he just talks like he doesn’t (kind of sounds like me as of late, just in an entirely different way)!
-Nubs tries his best at an apology.
+Nubs gives a sincere apology.

 Afterward, there’s a mutual respect between us.

 That same day the Jamaican in the cell next to me doesn’t get so lucky.
 I wish I remembered his name.
 He’s big and strong, but dumb.
 He doesn’t really belong to any racial group so he’s kind of a loner.
 He’s totally illiterate.
 He’s embarrassed about it.

 I know this because he pulls me aside and asks me to confidentially read to him the postcards his girlfriend sends him.

 Holliday, the head of the Woods, becomes convinced that he snitched to the guards about something.